Ready to fly

-1. down payment 15% at signing the contract
+Second down payment 15% at signing the contract specifications

 Third down payment 15% before painting or assembly of equipment

 Final payment after test flight

 Prices as of January 2018 ex works factory in the Czech Republic are subject to change until firmed in a Purchase Agreement.
 Contact Blanik America for the latest update when you are ready to place your order.
 Thank you.

 click here to order